-None of the members of our compensation committee is or has at any time during the past year been one of our officers or employees.
-None of our executive officers currently serves or in the past year has served as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our board of directors or compensation committee.
+During the last completed fiscal year Neil Exter and Todd Foley served on the Compensation Committee.
+None of the members of our Compensation Committee has at any time during the prior fiscal year been one of our officers or employees.
+None of the members of the Compensation Committee during the prior fiscal year were formerly one of our officers.
+None of our executive officers currently serves, or in the past fiscal year has served, as a member of the Board or Compensation Committee of any entity that has one or more executive officers serving on our Board or Compensation Committee.
+For a description of transactions between us and members of our Compensation Committee and affiliates of such members, please see "Transactions with Related Persons."